-As we approach International Women’s Day 2020, it is important to reflect on how we as a marketing recruitment business have played our part to close the gender pay gap and support equal opportunities for all.
+As we approach International Women’s Day 2020, it is important to reflect on how we as a marketing recruitment business have played our part to close the gender pay gap in marketing in particular and support equal opportunities for all.

 The industry as a whole recognises that there is still work to be done to close the pay gap, a recent study by the Office of National Statistics (ONS) has identified that there is still a 28% gap for full time workers in Marketing.
 Looking into the information further, it showed that there was a 20.1% difference for men (£47,353 p/a) and women (£30,046 p/a) who both held the same job title - Advertising Account Manager / Creative Director.
 Although this is down from 2018 by 1% it highlights that change still isn’t being made fast enough in the industry.